 Members of the Foundation's Board of Directors:

-Sandra Armentrout, Larry Beazley, Gloria Boone, Jean Allen Davis, Kathy Gwyn, Shelby Hollar, Jean M. Martin, Jim Morris, John Roller, Donna Smith,
+Sandra Armentrout, Larry Beazley, Jean Allen Davis, Leigh Devier, Kathryn Gwyn, Shelby Hollar, Robin Layman, Jean M. Martin, James Morris, Sallie Raynor, John Roller, Donna Smith and Lorraine Zirkle.

 For more information, please contact: